TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 }
 ```

-As you can see, `useOptimisticAction` has the same required and optional callbacks arguments as `useAction`, plus one: it requires an initializer for the optimistic data [1].
+As you can see, `useOptimisticAction` requires a safe action just like `useAction`, but it also requires:

+- an initializer for optimistic data [1];
+- a `reducer` function that defines the optimistic behavior when the action is executed.
+[2]

-It returns the same four keys as the regular `useAction` hook, plus one additional key [2]: `optimisticData` has the same type of the action's return object.
+It returns the same four keys as the regular `useAction` hook, plus one additional key [3]: `optimisticData` has the same type of the action's return object.
 This object will update immediately when you `execute` the action.
 Real data will come back once action has finished executing.

 ---

-## Define a context object
+## Client initialization options

+### Middleware function
-A key feature of this library is the ability to define a context builder function when initializing a new action client.
-This object will then be passed as the second argument of the server action function.

-To build your context, first, when creating the safe action client, you have to provide an async function called `buildContext` as an option.
-You can return any object you want from here, and safely throw an error in this function's body.
-It will be caught, and the client will receive a `serverError` result.
+You can provide a middleware function when initializing a new action client.
+It will be called before the action is executed, but after input validatio from the client.
+You can return an object from this function, that will then be passed as the second argument of the server code function, when creating new Server Actions.
+You can safely throw an error in this function's body; if that happens, the client will receive a `serverError` result.

 ```typescript
 // src/lib/safe-action.ts